imagineLife/big-site/content/mongo/replication/setup-a-replica-set.md

 There will be 3 mongod instances.
 Each will use a unique config file.
 The differences between the config files will be the dbpath and the port that they run on.
 In this case, they will all run on the same host machine (_my/your computer_), and be hosted on different ports.

+**NOTE ON PERMISSIONING**
+Permissioning here is critical.
+The ability to read & edit directories and files makes-or-breaks this entire setup.

+**Use Logs for debugging**
+`data/mongod.log` is a great logfile that can contain helpful details when debugging this process.

 ## First Node Config File
 create a file that will hold the config deets.
 ```bash